 Data scientists and business leaders building or using machine learning models and AI systems face a serious challenge today -- how to balance interpretability and accuracy stemming from the difference between black-box and white-box models.

-We live in a world of black-box and white-box models.
+We live in a world of black-box models and white box models.
 On the one hand, black-box models have observable input-output relationships but lack clarity around inner workings (think: a model that takes customer attribute as inputs and outputs a car insurance rate, without a discernible how).
 This is typical of deep-learning and boosted/random forest models which model incredibly complex situations with high non-linearity and interactions between inputs.

 On the other hand, white-box models have observable/understandable behaviors, features, and relationships between influencing variables and the output predictions (think: linear regressions and decision trees), but are often not as performant as black-box models (i.e, lower accuracy, but higher explainability).